rebplane/msc/docs/source/4_expressions/expressions.rst

     Operator ’+’ is not applicable on types: Block, Int

 Because Block has no + operator, this expression cannot complete, and will error.
-Some- times this may be less apparent because of chained expressions.
+Sometimes this may be less apparent because of chained expressions.
 In general it is smart to keep your expressions as simple as possible, often preferring the most readable solution.

 .. _expressions_execution_order: